ErebosM/Custom-SCION-Image-creation/README.md

     cd Custom-SCION-Image-creation
     ```

 2. Now run the first script to generate the Ubuntu 16.04 image.
 It will further prepare and update the image and its packages.
-After that, it will start the systememulation script.
+After that, the systememulation script will automatically be called.

     ```
     ./odroidc1script.sh